rdegouveia/Getting-CleaningData_CourseraProject/README.md

 ##FUNCTION
-The following function creates a table with the average of each variable for each activity and each subject.
+The following function creates a data frame with the average of each variable for each activity and each subject.
+Before calculating the average the function:
+1st: merges train and test set,  renames columns and activities.
+2nd: extracts the measurements on the mean and standard deviation for each measurement
+3rd: and then calculate the average of each variable, for each activity and each subject.

-The function merges train and test set as follows:
+1st: The function merges train and test set as follows:

-1st: The function merges the train set.
+The function merges the train set.
 It means the tables: X_train,y_train, replacing y_train with the activities names and replacing column's names of X_train with names from features.txt.

 It creates a data frame called output with the names of activities instead of labels given by table y_train.txt.
 Then it merges subject_train.txt and output as follows: